roblevintennis/rapid-workflow-book/chapters/03_compass_sass.md

 }
 ```

-By using partials with the `@import` directive, we've moved our Sass code into much more managable modules that will make our lives much easier as the project grows.
+As you can see, not much has actually changed and we've simply restructured our Sass.
+But by using partials as we have (using th`@import` directive) we've moved our Sass code into much more managable modules that will make our lives much easier as the project grows.

 ## Summary

 So we've now seen the power of Compass and Sass combined and have a better understanding of the basic syntax that's used to author Sass `.scss` files.
 We've purposely used these tools in isolation to get a better understanding of how they work on their own.
-Later, we'll show how we can tie these "CSS preprocessing tools" in with our workflow tool of choice, Yeoman.
-We'll also see how some of the boiler-plate Compass commands like `compass create` and `compass watch` are taken care of for us by Yeoman.

-Before we look at combining the powers of Compass and Sass with Yeoman, let's first make sure we understand some of the core workflow tools that Yeoman is comprised of (Yo, Grunt, and Bower).